BloomBooks/bloom-azure-functions/README.md

 first query parameter is separated from the URL by a ? (question mark).
 Other query parameters are separated from each other by an & (ampersand).
 The recognized query parameters are

-- **link=**URL - This is the required URL to the website page containing the book details or the bookshelf.
+- **link**=URL - This is the required URL to the website page containing the book details or the bookshelf.
-- **title=**text - This is the required title of the book or bookshelf.
+- **title**=text - This is the required title of the book or bookshelf.
-- **img=**URL - This is an optional URL to a (preferably) 256x256 thumbnail image of the book or bookshelf.
+- **img**=URL - This is an optional URL to a (preferably) 256x256 thumbnail image of the book or bookshelf.
-- **description=**text - This is an optional summary or description of the book or bookshelf.
+- **description**=text - This is an optional summary or description of the book or bookshelf.
 It can be one or two sentences long, and possibly longer (for short sentences).
 If the description is not provided, a short blurb about Bloom is used: "Bloom makes it easy to create simple books and translate them into multiple languages."